 Thirty years ago, E.D.
 Hirsch activated civic conversations throughout America with his book Cultural Literacy.
-He argued that every American should have a grasp of fundamental information about our country in order to be culturally literate.
+He argued that every American should have a grasp of fundamental information about our country.
 Hirsch listed 5,000 names, facts, phrases, dates and cultural references that he believed represented a reasonable core of knowledge that all Americans should possess.

-Today the Aspen Institute Citizenship & American Identity Program is asking Americans to identify what they consider to be the top ten 21st Century cultural touchstones that every American should know in order to be civically and culturally conversant.
-We’ve listed ours below and we wanna know, what’s your top 10?
-Post them at: What Every American Should Know.
+Today the Aspen Institute Citizenship & American Identity Program is asking Americans to identify what they consider to be the top ten 21st Century cultural touchstones that every American should know in order to be civically and culturally connected.
+We’ve listed ours below and we wanna know, what are your top 10?
+Post them at: What Every American Should Know

 Life, Liberty and the Pursuit of Happiness – This is a famous phrase from the Declaration of Independence that imparts three “unalienable rights” assigned to all people by a higher power.
 While the meaning of “life’ and “liberty” is unambiguous, the word “happiness” currently refers to a positive state of mind, although in 1776 the word probably had more to do with good health and economic prosperity.
 In whatever era you choose, these three rights are solid ground upon which to build a long lasting and positive culture.

 Separation of Church and State – The thrust of the central part of the 1st Amendment to the Constitution is this paraphrase by Thomas Jefferson of the Establishment Clause and Free Exercise Clause: “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof …” What could be more essential in a free society than an individual’s ability to worship or not worship as one sees fit?
 When religion so often becomes an intrinsic element of a nation’s culture, it is even more critical that the choice to be different is preserved and protected.